rsturrock/solidity-learning-cyfrin/updates.md

+10/18/23
+- added more functionality to FundMe contract.
+Convert an amount of ETH to an amount of USD
+- learned that tx for msgs are all base wei, 1e18
+- created a webpage that fetchs an api from coingecko that returns price of BTC and ETH

 10/17/23
 - learned about solidity interfaces and how to interact with them in order to access other contracts
 - learned about NPM and how to import other contracts
-- created a dApp that displays the price of ETH in USD. contract = 0xdf6Dd07d884AfDD500C8A1F22ED6b59dA58ACD68 on sepolia 10/16/23
+- created a dApp that displays the price of ETH in USD. contract = 0xdf6Dd07d884AfDD500C8A1F22ED6b59dA58ACD68 on sepolia

+10/16/23
 - reviewed: simplestorage.sol, storagefactory.sol, addfivestorage.sol, and fundme.sol contracts from the cyfrin course
 - deployed and interacted a contract that imported a chainlink datafeed that returns price for various cryptocurrencies